 Taronga Zoo is just a short ferry ride across the harbour from Circular Quay.
 Australia’s most famous zoo, visitors may marvel at thousands of exotic and native Australian animals.
 An adult ZooPass (includes the fare of the ferry from Circular Quay) is $45 – and those who don’t want to leave can sleep over!
 Luxury safari tents with after-hour adventures start at $225 for the night.

 Visit Featherdale wildlife park in Sydney’s west or Wild Life Sydney at Darling Harbour for other Australian wildlife encounters.

 Day 5 – Go to the Beach

 Spend your last day relaxing on Sydney’s most iconic beaches.
 Particularly in the warmer months, from November – March, Sydney’s beaches are the place to be.
 Opportunities to partake in water sports are ample – go swimming, surfing, water skiing or simply laze in the sun and tan.

 Bondi Beach is Sydney’s most famous – glittering sapphire water, fabulous waves, golden sand; Bondi epitomizes sun, sand and surf.
 After a 2 hour surf lesson why not take in the spectacular views of Bondi’s sandstone cliffs and coves and complete the Bondi-Bronte walk.
 This walk is a 1 hour, 2.5km stroll.

 Decided to miss your flight home?
 There’s more to do!
 For travelers with more time to spare in Sydney, great daytrip options are available to the north, south and west of the city.
-Try the Blue Mountains in the West or the Hunter Valley wine region in the North.
+Try the Blue Mountains hiking tours in the West or the Hunter Valley wine region in the North.